du0ks/fedora-minimal-installion/README.md

 * When it's done with updating the sources, go to "Software Selection".
 Choose "Minimal Installion".
 * Start the installion proccess and reboot the system.

-### Proccess
+### Process
 * For internet connection, connect your phone to the computer and activate "USB Tethering" from phone.

 * After connecting to internet, apply below.
-Your system will boot to the GNOME Desktop Enviroment.
+Your system will boot to the GNOME Desktop Environment.

 ```
 sudo dnf install wget -y